mhaidarhanif/rewinds/README.md

   - VPS: Vercel PlanetScale

 These are also the primary prerequisites for you to learn, understand, and use with this Rewinds stack.
 (Architecture diagram can help later on here)

+If you work as a team, I recommend to:

+- Use secrets management platform such as Doppler, to share the environment variables.
+So you can optionally use or not to use `.env` file.
+- Use Vercel Pro plan to make code review with preview deployments easier.

 ## Complete Tech Stack